 Connection Pooling Configuration

 By default, StackGres deploys Postgres clusters with a sidecar containing a connection pooler.
-StackGres currently uses PgBouncer.
+StackGres currently uses PgBouncer as the connection pooler.
 The connection pooler fronts the database and controls the incoming connections (fan-in).
 This keeps Postgres operating with a lower number of concurrent connections, while allowing a higher number of external connections (from the application to the pooler).
-If no custom pooling configuration is specified at cluster creation, StackGres will create a default configuration, which you can see here.
+If no custom pooling configuration is specified at cluster creation, StackGres will create a default configuration, which you can see in the default values table.
+This default configuration will also be used for those parameters that are not specified during the creation or modification of the resource.

-StackGres provides a production-grade default configuration.
 You can provide your own pooling configuration, by creating an instance of the SGPoolingConfig CRD.
-The SGPoolingConfig is referenced from one or more Postgres clusters.
+The SGPoolingConfig can be referenced from one or more Postgres clusters.

 This is an example PgBouncer configuration definition: